MGC Challenge

 Increase the use of renewable energy in your municipal buildings and public spaces.

-7. Update Capital Improvements Plan (CIP) or Asset Management Plans to include current or future municipal renewable energy project(s).
+7. Update Capital Improvements Plan (CIP) or Asset Management Plans to include current or future municipal/county renewable energy project(s).

 8. Adopt policies and/or ordinances that support renewable energy projects on private property (e.g., solar/wind ordinance, renewable energy overlay zones, expedited permitting).